 The bottom line

-It’s worth pointing out that this list is by no means exhaustive.
+It’s worth pointing out that this list of startup finance options is by no means exhaustive.
 There’s no right or wrong way to fund a new business venture.
-If you’re really keen on exploring your opportunities, you could even check out the UK’s expansive network of venture capitalists and seed investors.
+If you’re really keen to explore your opportunities, you could even check out the UK’s expansive network of venture capitalists and seed investors.

-But if you’re starting small and would like to minimise your borrowing risks, your safest bets are generally going to be borrowing money from either a bank or other regulated lender, the government or gaining funding through a crowdfunding campaign.
+But if you’re starting small and would like to minimise your borrowing risks, your safest bets are generally going to be borrowing money from a regulated lender or the government, or gaining funding through a crowdfunding campaign.

-As always, just be sure to do plenty of research before agreeing to a borrowing arrangement.
-Always read the fine print, ask questions and don’t be afraid to consult an accountant for professional advice.
+Just be sure to do plenty of research before agreeing to a borrowing arrangement.
+Always read the fine print, ask questions, and don’t be afraid to consult an accountant for professional advice.
 That way, you can be sure you’re giving your business the best possible start.